Omega Seamaster Cal.501 18ct 1958

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 Strap and Buckle

-A black crocodile strap has been fitted with a matching period gold-plated Omega buckle which we feel finishes this watch perfectly.
+A black crocodile strap has been fitted with an original 9ct gold Omega buckle, which we feel finishes this watch perfectly.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry Tan, Conker, Dark Brown and Black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their wonderful range of straps if you wish here.

 Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1968.